piyushkandoriya/STA-basic-to-advance/README.md

 <img width="284" alt="image" src="https://user-images.githubusercontent.com/123488595/220551992-731f9d0c-7ce4-4668-9085-7922cf9eb0a9.png">

 <img width="305" alt="image" src="https://user-images.githubusercontent.com/123488595/220552117-6bc51549-54aa-4b8d-a835-579b1cd9d1a0.png">

+### Exercise
+Q.1) change the number of paths being reported to 100 and analyze each path in detail and understand.

+Command for this are "report_checks -from F1/CK -endpoint_count 100" and then "sta run.tcl -exit | tee out_1.txt"

+After doing that we found that the slack is reduced as compaired to the first one.

 # <h4 id="header-4">Section 4- Lactures and labs </h4>
 ## <h4 id="header-4_1">Crosstalk and Noise</h4>